Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Learning Dynamical Systems in Wireless Communications

 The two decades of the new century saw the new artificial intelligence spring, growing data availability and the growing capacity for data handling.
-The idea of the machine learning (and reservoir computing as a special case of it) providing a helping hand in predicting the behavior of otherwise hard-to-anticipate nonlinear systems had wireless communication channels as one of its early use cases \cite{jaeger_harnessing_2004}, but we are still waiting for revolutionary results.
+In wireless communications, an early major milestone was the pioneering work on reservoir computing \cite{jaeger_harnessing_2004}.
+This concept, illustrated in Fig. \ref{rezer} is the quintessential machine learning model for dynamical systems: the intermediate stage between inputs and outputs in this network is a dynamical system on its own\textendash it does not attempt to adapt to the actual system, except for the subset of connections leading to the outputs.
+As such a general dynamical systems tool, reservoir computing quickly left the realm of wireless communication (only two reservoir computing applications cited in the most recent surveys of learning in this area \cite{luong2019applications,jagannath2019machine}){} and found greener pastures.
+It aims, together with other machine learning paradigms, at providing a helping hand in predicting the behavior of otherwise hard-to-anticipate nonlinear systems, but we are still arguably waiting for revolutionary results.
 They are within the reach once we offer a helping hand to the machine learning as well: we need better models of dynamical systems for it to work on.
-More detailed models may ask for more computing power, but we do have it now, and in turn they greatly reduce the search space for the machine learning and focus its efforts.
+More detailed models may ask for more computing power, but we do have it now, and in turn they greatly reduce the search space for the machine learning and allow it to focus its efforts.